Patterson is an author, historian, editor, therapist, and teacher.

 Five of his YA books are back in print through The Authors Guild Backinprint program--Anti-Semitism: The Road to the Holocaust and Beyond, Animal Rights, Hafiz al-Asad of Syria, Marian Anderson, and Thomas Jefferson.

-His internationally acclaimed Eternal Treblinka is in its sixth printing and has been translated into French, Spanish, German, Hebrew, Italian, Polish, Czech, Croatian, Serbian, Slovenian, Russian, Japanese, Greek, and Korean with Brazilian Portuguese and Arabic translations in progress.
+His internationally acclaimed Eternal Treblinka is in its sixth printing and has been translated into French, Spanish, German, Hebrew, Italian, Polish, Czech, Croatian, Serbian, Slovenian, Russian, Japanese, Greek, and Korean with Brazilian Portuguese, Norwegian, Chinese and Arabic translations in progress.

-His forthcoming book is In Dante's Footsteps: My Journey to Hell -- fiction, of course (at least he hopes so).
+His latest book is In Dante's Footsteps: My Journey to Hell.
+It's fiction, of course (at least he hopes so).

 Patterson is a member of PEN, The Authors Guild, and the National Writers Union.